Octavius-Dante/Tetra-Proxima/README.md

 #### SAP RAP - Restful application programming model
 </br>

-- [X] It is based on ABAP on cloud. we can build extension and Saas application using this framework.
+- [X] It is based on ABAP on cloud. we can build extension and SAAS application using this framework.
 - [X] The skill required will be ABAP and CDS knowledge.
 - [X] The Deployment is very costly as compared to open source technologies used in CAP